NaviCapital/SmartBbiToAlphaTools/README.md

 SMTP_TO="operations@your_company.com.br"
 SMTP_FROM="your_email@gmail.com"
+SMTP_SERVER="smtp.your_server.com"
 SMTP_PASS="y0ur_p4ssw0rd"

+BLACKLIST="LAME4"
 ```

 # Usage

-Inside the `app` folder, double-click the `run.py` file to import today's trades from SmartBBI into AlphaTools.
+Inside file explorer, go to the `SmartBbiToAlphaTools\app` folder, and double-click the `run.py` file to import today's trades from SmartBBI into AlphaTools.

 # Contributing